• Skip to main content

 Primary Clinical Psychology Goal

 Baylor’s Psy.D. program can best be described as a practitioner-scientist model of training.
 A thoughtful adaptation of the scientist-practitioner model of training, the Baylor Psy.D. emphasizes the preparation of clinicians whose practice is rooted in the science of psychology and who are prepared to thoughtfully and actively contribute to the science of psychology and its application.
 A central part of a student's professional identity in the Baylor Psy.D. program is that of a practitioner who is always reading, learning, and developing so as to increase his or her competence in whatever roles he or she assumes with whatever population he or she serves.
-We agree that clinical psychologists should be trained as Health Service Providers prepared to contribute broadly to an evolving health care environment as described in the blueprint for clinical psychology training recently proposed by the Health Service Psychology Education Collaborative (HSPEC).
+We agree that clinical psychologists should be trained as Health Service Providers prepared to contribute broadly to an evolving healthcare environment as described in the blueprint for clinical psychology training recently proposed by the Health Service Psychology Education Collaborative (HSPEC).

-In the current research-driven practice of psychology, doctoral level practitioners need to have a thorough understanding clinical research and ways they can integrate research more fully into a practice-oriented career.
+In the current research-driven practice of psychology, doctoral-level practitioners need to have a thorough understanding of clinical research and ways they can integrate research more fully into a practice-oriented career.
 Therefore, involvement in clinical research is a second important focus for the model.
 Contributions to the science of psychology may be thought of as existing on a continuum from peer-reviewed publications to carefully designed evaluations of one’s clinical practice to ensure continual improvement and development.

 Department of Psychology and Neuroscience